ToriClient/Tori-Client-Bug-Tracker/README.md

 ### What if I just want to resolve a general issue privately?
 You can open a ticket in our [discord server](discord.gg/toriclient), however we highly recommend you open an issue here so that other people that might encounter the same issue can have an idea on what to do.
 If you think your issue is rare and can't happen to anyone else, you'd be surprised.

+### Are third-party cape mods supported?
+Third-party cape mods are unfortunately **not supported** at the moment.
+Clients with cosmetics such as Essentials should work fine however.
+#### If your game keeps crashing after you added your own mods, check to make sure you don't have a custom capes mod installed!

 ### How SHOULDN'T I submit an issue?
 There is a very nice issue template available for you to use that will give us all the information we need in an organized matter.